 - Applicants are encouraged to become familiar with the content of the Bible, either through formal coursework or personal study.
 If an applicant’s undergraduate program includes courses that parallel required courses in the Trinity curriculum, the applicant will be granted considerable flexibility in selecting advanced-level courses as substitutes for the required classes.
 Faculty advisors are able to assist in this process.

-Students who have taken undergraduate courses that are clearly parallel to required courses in their TGS program, may modify their program through Advanced Substitutes.
-This policy allows students to build on, rather than duplicate studies that they have already completed.
-Advanced substitute courses are to be approved by the Program Director.
+Students who have taken undergraduate courses that are clearly parallel to required courses in their program at Trinity Graduate School may modify their program by way of advanced substitutes.
+This policy allows students to build on, rather than duplicate, studies that they have already completed.
+Advanced substitute courses are to be approved in advance by the student's program director.

 There are certain situations in which students may need to submit a supplementary application.